chimbori/crux/CONTRIBUTING.md

 To maintain the integrity of the library, we have a few simple expectations from all code submitted.

+1. Before sending a pull request, please open an issue to discuss your changes.
+Maintainers will offer feedback and help validate your idea as well as overall design before you spend any time writing code.
 1. The expected style for code formatting is available in the repo using the [EditorConfig](https://editorconfig.org/) standard.
 We recommend using a JetBrains IDE for Kotlin, and configuring it to automatically use the `.editorconfig` file included in this